sachin3767/Exent-Bootmapper/README.md

 3. Short the BACKSPACE (or left split BACKSPACE) on your PCB with a pair of tweezers/paperclip while plugging into a DIRECT usb port
 4. Go to Options, click Firm Up and select the ps2avrGB_NKRO.hex file.
 Wait for it to finish.
 5. Go back to Keymapper, and click Download.
 If you followed the guide correctly, you'll see mapped keys on all columns and rows.
-6. Select Load keymap_part.hex or json and select the Exent 65 hex file.
+6. Select Load .hex / .json and select the Exent 65 hex file.
 7. Tick Reboot after uploading and select Upload.
 8. DONE.
 You can now remap keys as you want by selecting the specific key above and then selecting the function below.
 Upload and reboot.